Join the Whatcom Democrats

 - Join the Outreach Committee and help develop ways to reach out to the general community.
 March in parades, staff booths at local festivals.
 Call 647-7661 for latest meeting information.

-- Join the Issues and Resolutions Committee and discuss issues that interest you.
+- Join the Issues and Advocacy Committee and discuss issues that interest you.
 Meetings are held each month.

 - Join the Events Planning/Finance Committee.
-We need people who like to plan events.
-Fundraisers are needed to make sure we are ready for campaign season.
+We need people who like to plan events such as fundraisers.

-- Neighborhood Canvassing – join our weekend or weekday canvassing teams, talking to Democrats about our candidates and how important this election is.
+- Neighborhood Canvassing – join our weekend or weekday canvassing teams, talking to voters about our candidates and how important this election is.
+Or, participate in phone banks.
 Training always provided.

 - Help organize a neighborhood gathering to meet the candidates.
-You provide an outdoor setting, we bring the chairs, everything else.
+You provide an outdoor setting, and we will bring everything else.
 We also need someone with a truck to haul our gear to these events.
-VOLUNTEER NOW

-- Office help in the Campaign office, answering the phone, greeting walk-ins, and otherwise keeping the office staffed and open during our high activity times of Saturdays and weekdays 4 – 8 pm.
-People willing to commit to a regular shift will be showered with praise and trained for even more important work!
+- Help in the Campaign office, answering the phone, greeting walk-ins, and otherwise keeping the office staffed and open during our high activity times of Saturdays and weekdays 4 – 8 pm.
+People willing to commit to a regular shift are particularly appreciated!

 Get our news updates